I have been traveling around and teaching journaling workshops - some would describe it more as a party. However you look at it - it is fun!

 The phrase "Nothing changes if nothing changes" continues to run through my mind.
-As I have been working through the Legacy Journal I have learned that it is my mind that needs to change.
+As I have been working through the "My Journey" Journal I have learned that it is my mind that needs to change.
 I don't need to work harder or try to achieve more in life (that's a relief!)
 Most of the goals that I have set for my life are unrealistic goals that I will never attain.
 This mindset was stopping me from enjoying my everyday life.
 Life is too short, I don't have any more time to waste.

 My everyday life is my legacy.
 What are those closest to me going to remember about me?
 It's not the big accomplishments - it's the little things that I do for my family, it's the way that I treat those around me with respect and encouraging words.
 It's the time I commit to praying with our daughters each night and sharing about their day.
 It's the example that I set as I open my Bible to study and invite my family into that space to learn together.
 It's sitting in the same room with my daughter drinking tea and reading a book.